arighosh05/auto-lab/README.md

 # AutoLab

-AutoLab is a control plane that lets a AI agent operate RL training runs — starting, forking, modifying, killing, and evaluating GRPO experiments — through a structured 16-tool API backed by a trainer pool, telemetry layer, and persistent experiment store.
+Auto Lab is a control plane that lets a AI agent operate RL training runs — starting, forking, modifying, killing, and evaluating GRPO experiments — through a structured 16-tool API backed by a trainer pool, telemetry layer, and persistent experiment store.